 This post may contain affiliate links.
 Please read our disclosure policy.

-• Ribs are baked in the oven: There’s no need to bring out the smoker or the grill.
-These ribs are slow-baked in the oven and are perfectly tender and juicy.
+• Oven-Baked: No need for a smoker or grill.
+These ribs are slow-baked to be perfectly tender and juicy.

 Ingredients